roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2245-Stamp-Edition/Datasheet/README.md

 ---
 tags:
   - datasheet
-  - wislink-lora
+  - wislink
-prev: ../overview/
+prev: ../Overview/
 next: false
 ---

-# RAK2245 Stamp Edition - LPWAN Gateway Concentrator Module Datasheet
+# RAK2245 WisLink-LoRa Stamp Edition Datasheet

 <rk-img
   src="/assets/images/wislink-lora/rak2245-stamp-edition/datasheet/overview/r8b1kuz7nsyovmac80kq.png"
   width="60%"
-  caption="RAK2245 Stamp Edition"
+  caption="RAK2245 WisLink-LoRa Stamp Edition"
 />

 ### Product Description

-The **RAK2245 Stamp Edition** is a complete and cost efficient gateway solution base on Semtech SX1301 fully utilizing the LoRa System.
+The **RAK2245 WisLink-LoRa Stamp Edition** is a complete and cost efficient gateway solution base on Semtech SX1301 fully utilizing the LoRa System.
 This LPWAN Concentrator module supports eight channels and is available for all LoRaWAN® international standard bands.

 The Stamp form factor feature enables easy integration into the system's main board, providing LoRaWAN® functionality.This ultra compact module measures just 60mm x 30mm x 14.9mm, believed to be the world’s smallest gateway module which has a built-in GPS chip.
 It comes with a mounted heat-sink that improves the thermal heat dissipation and overall performance of the device.